 Olivia Spencer Bower was born in St Neots, Huntingdonshire (more commonly known as Cambridgeshire), United Kingdom on 13 April 1905 and died in Christchurch, New Zealand, on 8 July 1982.

-It was during that period, when she saw woman artists and their interests overlooked, that Olivia began to frame in her mind the idea of an award, initially intended to support women artists only.
+It was during that period, when she saw woman artists and their interests overlooked, that Olivia began to frame in her mind the idea of an award, initially intended to support women artists only but now open to promising male artists and sculptors.

 While the instigation for the Foundation was the perceived inequity between male and female artists, the terms of the Award do not include gender discrimination.
 The Award is open to both men and woman artists, but selection is made by a committee of which at least half must be female.